 The optimism of the mid-1950s ushered in a number of styling details in American cars that ranged from tail fins to hood ornaments.
-One of our favorite hood ornaments of the period was the Native American faced Strato Streak half plastic/half pot metal plane found on 1956 Pontiac Star Chiefs such as this two-door hardtop example listed earlier this week here on Craigslist on Staten Island, New York with an asking price of $23,000.
-Researching that price in the Collector Car Market Review Online Tool reveals the private seller has their Star Cheif priced between this guide’s #3 “Good” estimate of $21,625 and its #2 “Very Good” appraisal of $31,200.
+One of our favorite hood ornaments of the period was the Native American faced Strato Streak half plastic/half pot metal plane found on 1955 Pontiac Star Chiefs such as this two-door hardtop example originally listed in November 2020 on Craigslist on Staten Island, New York with an asking price of $23,000.
+Researching that price in the Collector Car Market Review Online Tool reveals the private seller has their Star Chief priced between this guide’s #3 “Good” estimate of $21,625 and its #2 “Very Good” appraisal of $31,200.
 Similarly, the Hagerty Insurance Online Valuation Tool as a second data point confirms this private seller has their Pontiac priced between the #3 “Good” appraisal of $25,600 and the #2 “Excellent” estimate of $49,200.
-If you are serious about buying this Star Chief, you can start the conversation by calling John at (347) 299-7984.
-When you do, please remember to mention you saw his Pontiac featured here on GuysWithRides.com.

 “Like the A-body Chevrolets with which they shared some body components, the 1955 Pontiacs were all new.
 Frames, bodies, and windshields were all altered, and the nameplate debuted its much-delayed but thoroughly modern V-8.
 Overnight, Pontiac’s engines went from 115- and 118-hp six-cylinders and 122- and 127-hp eights, to the 173-hp, 180-hp, and 200-hp “Strato-Streak” V-8s that displaced 287 cubic inches.